 You undoubtedly went into trucking to haul loads and provide for your family.
-Spending time on the road, finding the next load, and maintaining your truck may not leave a lot of time for documenting your compliance with the FMCSA and DOT rules.
+Spending time on the road, finding the next load, and maintaining your truck may not leave a lot of time for documenting your compliance with FMCSA and Department of Transportation (DOT) rules.